FuelLabs/sway/docs/src/introduction/overview.md

 We'll be writing our code in the `src/main.sw`.

-`cd` into your contract project and delete the boilerplate code in `src/main.sw`.
+`cd` (change directories) into your contract project and delete the boilerplate code in `src/main.sw`.
 Every Sway file must start with a declaration of what type of program the file contains; here, we've declared that this file is a contract.

 ```sway
 contract;